Must-Know Tips for Growing Potted Plants, Indoors or Out in Your Garden

 Light Requirements for Potted Plants

 All plants depend on light for their survival, and making sure your potted plants get the right amount of light is crucial to keeping them happy.
 For both indoor and outdoor containers, group plants with similar light requirements.
 Don't mix shade lovers with sun lovers in a single pot; one or both of them will be unhappy, depending on where you place the pot.

 How to Fertilize Potted Plants

 Every time you water a potted plant, nutrients leak out of the drain holes along with the excess water.
 An easy way to add nutrients back into the soil is to use time-release organic fertilizers.
 Soil microbes activate organic fertilizers, which slowly release their nutrients to plants.

-Compost and rotted mature improve soil drainage and add nitrogen (which plants need for healthy foliage) and other nutrients.
+Compost improves soil drainage and adds nitrogen (which plants need for healthy foliage) and other nutrients.
 Other sources of nitrogen include blood meal, cottonseed meal, fish meal, and fish emulsion.
 Buy bags of premixed, balanced (the numbers on the bag should match, such as 10-10-10) organic fertilizer and use it in addition to organic amendments to build healthy soil for your pots.
 Follow label directions for amounts to use in containers.
 Feed when you plant, then monthly after that.